NSombekke/DL2-GVP/Blogpost.md

 <!-- <img src="./images/Trans_tov_GVP.png" alt= “” width="700" height="300">
  -->

-> Cab we conclude that TransformerConv gives the learning process a head start?
+> Can we conclude that TransformerConv gives the learning process a head start?
 We still see for both that the loss is decreasing so to be sure
 > we need to train for longer.
 Below we combined group multiple run based on wether the Transformer was used or not, for a longer training periode.